vlad-dascalu/mattermost-secrets-plugin/docs/development.md

    - Creates a new secret with a unique ID
    - Stores the secret in the KV store
    - Posts a message with a "View Secret" button
+   - Handles thread context if present
 3. When a user clicks the "View Secret" button:
    - The webapp calls the server API to retrieve the secret
    - The server marks the secret as viewed by that user
    - The webapp displays the secret content to the user
+   - Formatting is preserved for multi-line content
    - Once the user navigates away, the secret is no longer displayed

 ## API Endpoints